SheCodesAustralia/multicoder-turtorial/content/Birds/12_even_more_robots.md

         pass
 ```

-We'll need to check for collisions with all the birds:
+We'll need to check for collisions with all the birds.

+Add the following to `MoveObject.py`:

 ```diff
 # MoveObject.py